 Items sold in the gift case at Woods and Fields. are educational and reasonably priced.
 All proceeds from these sales benefit Spring Valley.
 The Spring Valley Nature Club also has shirts, bags and hats.
 The sale of these items benefit the Nature Club.

 Spring Valley holds a number of special events throughout the year.
-View upcoming 2018 special events (PDF).
+View upcoming special events here.

 Spring Valley's volunteer program encourages community involvement and assistance in the ongoing restoration of the sanctuary and with the presentation of public programs and special events.